sahjaldu/physicsWeb/content/9  Electromagnetism/Electric Flux.md

-Electric Flux $\phi$ is the amount of [[Electric Field]] lines flowing through an area.
+Electric Flux $\phi$ is the amount of [[The Electric Field]] lines flowing through an area.
 Mathematically, this is represented as:
 $$
 \phi=\vec{E}\cdot \vec{A}
 $$